bjohnson93/fs-journal/notes/06-mvc.md

 *new class within JS is capitalized

 3. PlayersController.js new folder in controllers
-  1. controller needs to be user by other parts in code (export),
+  1. controller needs to be used by other parts in code (export),
   2. data type class; export class PlayersController {}
   3. console.log controllers name, reg w/app.js: PlayersController {constructor() {
     console.log('Players controller loaded')